YasmineBB/The-True-Crime-Quiz/README.md

 **As a site creator:**

 - I want to create a quiz that is both enjoyable and challenging for the user.
-  - After having a few friends play the quiz, feedback I received was that the questions were challenging, but they enjoyed playing nonetheless.
+  - After testing by having a few friends play the quiz, feedback I received was that the questions were challenging, but they enjoyed playing nonetheless.

 - I want to create a quiz that imparts knowledge to the user on the topic of true crime.
   - Feedback I received was they users learned new facts on the topic of True Crime.

 - I want to create a quiz that is interactive and easy to use.
-  - The colourful pop-ups when answering questions.
+  - The colourful pop-ups when answering questions and the ability to save and share high scores makes for a fun, interactive and easy to play quiz.

 - I want to create a quiz that is visually appealing to the user.

 **As a first time user:**

 - I want to play a quiz intuitively.

   - The layout and buttons are clear on each page.
-There is a timer for each question set to 2000 without the option to click off the page to ensure smooth transition between questions and until the final score page.
-The user doesnt have to click anywhere and can see where they are in the quiz and what their score stands at.
-I debated implementing a button that takes the user back to the homepage but decided
+There is a timer for each question set to 2000 without the option to click out of the page.
+The user doesn't have to click any buttons except for the answers they are choosing, and can see where they are in the quiz and what their score stands at.
+This is to ensure a smooth transition throughout the quiz and until the final score page. <!--I debated implementing a button that takes the user back to the homepage but decided -->

-- I want to have an insightful experience into the topic at hand, true crime.
+- I want to have an insightful experience into the topic at hand, True Crime.

   - The selection of 15 questions provides an insight with many facts that aren't necessarily commonly known.
 This encourages the user to play the quiz again to build their knowledge.

 - I want to be able to see my results after playing the game.

   - Once the game has been completed, the user is automatically taken to the end page where their score is displayed.
 The score itself is displayed in the 'Fjalla One' font which is bolder and makes it stand out.
-- I want to have a wide selection of questions.

 - I want to have the option to share this quiz with friends.
+  - The end page provides a link to several social media sites that, once clicked, will take the user to their dashboard where they can share their experience.
+Ideally I would have liked to create the option to share automatically and this is something I plan

 **As a returning user:**